smartVISU-newstuff/widgets/window/readme.md

-The window widget contains a set of visualization elements for windows with their opening status (0=closed, 1=tilt, 2=open)
+The window widget contains a set of visualization elements for windows with their opening status (0=closed, 1=tilt, 2=open) Icon color is icon0 when window is closed, changes to icon1 if opened

 - window.pic: double-wing window with status on right wing only, no text
 - window.one: single-wing window with status and text